-On April 18, 2019, the Company acquired Sappira, Inc. d.b.a.
-GoodRx Care (formerly known as HeyDoctor).
-GoodRx Care provides management and other services to Professional Service Corporations ("PSCs"), which are owned by medical professionals in accordance with certain state laws which restrict the corporate practice of medicine and require medical practitioners to own such entities.
+The Company's wholly-owned subsidiary, GoodRx Care, provides management and other services to Professional Service Corporations ("PSCs"), which are owned by medical professionals in accordance with certain state laws which restrict the corporate practice of medicine and require medical practitioners to own such entities.
 The Company determined that the PSCs are VIEs.
 The Company also determined that it is able to direct the activities of the PSCs that most significantly impact their economic performance and it funds and absorbs all losses of these VIEs resulting in the Company being the primary beneficiary of the PSCs.
 Accordingly, the Company consolidates the VIEs.